-We’ve reached the end of this exercise and it’s time to declare the best camping lantern of 2019.
+We’ve reached the end of this exercise and it’s time to declare the best camping lantern.

 If you need a rugged and very bright lantern, you might want to take a look at the Streamlight 44931 Siege Lantern.
 It offers long battery life, five working modes, and up to 540 lumens of light.
 Also, it can send S.O.S. signals.